English is taught by

 In Year 9, we want to foster a love of learning independent of exams and encourage inquisitive, motivated and creative thinkers.
 In Year 9, the English department encourages a great range of reading, writing, and speaking, whilst introducing pupils to the richness of our literary heritage in English.

-In Year 9, students will be following the new AQA English curriculum with a summative assessment at the end of each module.
+In Year 9, students will assessed in line with the AQA assessments.
 This will test skills in line with the new assessment objectives.
 One key change is that students must now analyse, evaluate and compare a range of sources such as letters, articles, biographies, speeches and accounts.

 KS3 Curriculum Overview